 The immune system can remember every antigen encountered because after an encounter, some lymphocytes develop into memory cells.
 These cells live a long time—for years or even decades.
 When memory cells encounter an antigen for the second time, they recognize it immediately and respond quickly, vigorously, and specifically to that particular antigen.
 This specific immune response is the reason that people do not contract chickenpox or measles more than once and that vaccination can prevent certain disorders.

 Lymphocytes may be T cells or B cells.
 T cells and B cells work together to destroy invaders.

-T cells develop from stem cells in the bone marrow, then travel to an organ in the chest called the thymus.
+T cells develop from stem cells in the bone marrow that have travelled to an organ in the chest called the thymus.
 There, they learn how to distinguish self from nonself antigens so that they do not attack the body's own tissues.
 Normally, only the T cells that learn to ignore the body's own antigens (self-antigens) are allowed to mature and leave the thymus.